frame-lang/frame-docs/intermediate_frame/states.rst

 Run the `program <https://onlinegdb.com/nChYZ01BD>`_.

-Event Handler Continue Terminator
+Enter and Exit Events
 ---------

 One of the most important features of the Frame language is the support of two special messages - enter (**>**) and exit (**<**).
-Not surprisingly these messages are generated in cirucmstances when the the state is being entered or exited.
+Not surprisingly these messages are generated by the Frame runtime in cirucmstances when the the state is being entered or exited.

 .. code-block::
     :caption: Enter and Exit Messages